jfowkes/pycutest/paper/paper.md

 compiling problems (that automatically generates a C interface to the underlying Fortran package).
 To the best of our knowledge, this is the only available Python package for accessing the `CUTEst` library that is stable and maintained.

-The main benefits of the `PyCUTEst` package are:
+The main benefits of the `PyCUTEst` package are that it:

-* Enabling the use of the `CUTEst` test collection by the sizeable community of Python optimization software developers and users.
+* enables the use of the `CUTEst` test collection by the sizeable community of Python optimization software developers and users; and

-* Allowing simple benchmarking of optimization algorithms and software in Python against a widely used standard collection of test problems.
+* allows simple benchmarking of optimization algorithms and software in Python against a widely used standard collection of test problems.

 Our aim is for `PyCUTEst` to make it easier for both optimization users and software developers to develop and test new and existing algorithms and software in Python.
 Since its inception, just over four years ago at the time of writing, `PyCUTEst` has had over 15,000 downloads and we believe is well on the way to achieving this aim.